jupyterhub/zero-to-jupyterhub-k8s/README.md

 ## Zero to JupyterHub with Kubernetes Guide

-The [Zero to JupyterHub Guide](https://zero-to-jupyterhub.readthedocs.io) gives a user-friendly steps to create a new JupyterHub deployment using Kubernetes.
+The [Zero to JupyterHub Guide](https://zero-to-jupyterhub.readthedocs.io) gives user-friendly steps to create a new JupyterHub deployment using Kubernetes.

 For additional information about JupyterHub, such as a technical overview, configuration reference, and API reference, please consult the